slatedocs/slate/source/includes/_latest_reviews.md

 A personnel can review multiple versions of a project, and you can use this endpoint to access their latest review.

-You can access the latest review for a personnel on a project by providing the personnel assignment id, or the id of the project and personnel you wish to view the review for.

 ## Viewing latest reviews for a project

 ```shell